Table of Contents

 Clarion West’s students have ranged in age from 21 to 70.
 Unfortunately, for insurance reasons, students younger than 21 may not attend.
 We have no minimum education requirements for admission: our students have included those with no post-high school education to those with PhDs.

-Approximately a third of Clarion West’s students each year identify as BIPOC (Black, Indigenous, and/or People of Color), and many identify as part of the LGBTQIA+ communities.
+Approximately a third of Clarion West’s students each year identify as PGM (People of the Global Majority) or BIPOC (Black, Indigenous, and/or People of Color), and many identify as part of the LGBTQIA+ communities.